htrgouvea/research/_pages/projects/nipe.md

 - Your contributions and suggestions are heartily ♥ welcome.
 [See here the contribution guidelines.](https://github.com/htrgouvea/nipe/blob/master/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/htrgouvea/nipe/issues) See here the [security policy.](https://github.com/htrgouvea/nipe/blob/master/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).

-- If you want to contribute financially to this project, an alternative is to become my ["Patreon"](https://patreon.com/hgouvea) or make a donation via [Paypal.](https://www.paypal.com/donate?hosted_button_id=4283L7ZNWN3M6)

 ---

 ### License